Fallenour/Directory/README.md

 Caffiene fueled, adreneline driven, TDD based multi-discipline principal architect with a push it till it breaks mentality.

+I'm more competitive than Gaius Diocles, and care for money about as much.
 I'll eat your lunch, my lunch, the ticket queue, and the pipeline too, because I want it more than you do & Im a fatass whos hungry for more knowledge, capabilities, and those damn orange flavored creme filled cupcakes by Hostess.

 I believe respect & recognition are both earned, and I give credit where its due.
+You won't find participation trophies here.

 I acknowledge hardwork, effort, and honest attempts, even when it fails.
-I push people to become their best version of themselves, even if they don't believe it themselves, and I don't accept the mediocre version of you.
+I push people to become their best version of themselves, even if they don't believe it themselves, and I only believe you fail when you stop trying.

 I believe that anyone can become anything they can want to be, and they will become everything they believe they will be.

-If I don't like you, you won't have to wonder about it long.
 <br>
 <br>

 ![status](https://img.shields.io/badge/status-up-brightgreen) ![](https://visitor-badge.glitch.me/badge?page_id=github.com/fallenour)

 <!--https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif-->